john-bieren/loc/README.md

         -s str    Select how to sort results ["loc", "bytes", "files"] (defult: "loc") -v        Print version and exit
 ```

-## Install

-0. Install [Go](https://go.dev/dl/), make sure it's properly installed by running ```go version```
-1. Download the loc source files from the latest release
-2. Navigate to the project directory and compile the program by running ```go build```
-3. Add the directory containing the executable to your PATH environment variable

 ## Disclaimer